iDingDong/dcool/document/container/list.md

 constexpr auto full() const noexcept -> ::dcool::core::Boolean;
 ```

-Returns `true` if the length of list equals to its capacity.
+Returns `true` if the length of the list equals to its capacity.
 Otherwise returns `false`.

 #### Complexity